-Wednesday, April 21, 2021 London, Ontario
+Wednesday, April 17, 2024 London, Ontario

-NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS APRIL 21, 2021
+NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS APRIL 17, 2024

-TAKE NOTICE that the Annual and Special Meeting of Shareholders (the "Meeting") of VersaBank (the "Bank") will be held via live webcast and at the VersaBank Innovation Centre of Excellence (VICE), 1979 Otter Place, London, Ontario, on Wednesday, April 21, 2021, at 10:30 a.m.
-(EDT) for the following purposes:
+TAKE NOTICE that the Annual and Special Meeting of Shareholders (the "Meeting") of VersaBank (the "Bank") will be held via live webcast and at the VersaBank Innovation Centre of Excellence, 1979 Otter Place, London, Ontario, on Wednesday, April 17, 2024, at 10:30 a.m.
+(ET) for the following purposes:

-- 1. to receive the financial statements for the fiscal year ended October 31, 2020, and the report of the auditors thereon; - 2. to appoint auditors for the ensuing year and to authorize the directors of the Bank to fix their remuneration; - 3. to elect directors for the ensuing year; - 4. to approve the adoption of the Bank's Omnibus Long-Term Incentive Plan; and - 5. to transact such other business as may properly come before the Meeting or any adjournment or postponement thereof.
+- 1. to receive the financial statements for the fiscal year ended October 31, 2023, and the report of the auditors thereon; - 2. to re-appoint Ernst & Young LLP, as auditors of the Bank for the ensuing year and to authorize the directors of the Bank to fix their remuneration; - 3. to elect directors for the ensuing year; - 4. to renew the existing Omnibus Long-Term Incentive Plan of the Bank (the "Long-Term Incentive Plan" or "LTIP"); and - 5. to transact such other business as may properly come before the Meeting or any adjournment or postponement thereof.